lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Goodberry: power of opcodes in items 2 -> 0, resist_dispel 3 -> 0.

-* Sunscorch: change damage dice sides to d4.
+* Sunscorch: change damage dice sides to d4: all (most?) divine damage spells use d4; magic missile uses d4; it has extra damage against undead *and* a powerful side effect.

 ## A. 2.
 Level 2.